Lawrence Hafey

-Lawrence Hafey (fl.
-1960s–1970s) was a Canadian former professional welterweight and middleweight boxer.
+Lawrence Hafey (born c.
+1950) is a Canadian former professional welterweight and middleweight boxer.
 He held the Canadian middleweight boxing title from 1975 to 1976.

 Early life

 Lawrence Hafey was born around 1950 in Pictou County, Nova Scotia, Canada.

 Amateur boxing career

 Fighting out of Stellarton, Hafey's amateur record consisted of more than 40 bouts.

 Professional career

 On February 19, 1967, Hafey stepped into the ring against Ken MacIntyre for his first professional boxing match.
 He met MacIntyre in four matches that year, splitting them between Baie-Sainte-Anne, New Brunswick, and New Glasgow, with each location yielding one loss and one draw.

-Losses against reigning Canadian junior lightweight champion Les Gillis, 1968-1969
+Losses against reigning Canadian junior lightweight champion Les Gillis, 1968–1969

-He faced Canadian junior lightweight champion Les Gillis in October 1968 and November 1969.
+He lost against Canadian junior lightweight champion Les Gillis in October 1968 and November 1969.

 Attempt at the Canadian lightweight championship, May 1970

 He maintained his status as the top-ranked contender for the Canadian lightweight championship over a two-year stretch.
 His 1970 unanimous decision victory over lightweight contender Fernand Durelle earned him a shot at the title.
-Hafey challenged the unbeaten Al Ford, who held a perfect 28-0 record, for the Canadian lightweight title in New Glasgow during May 1970.
+Hafey challenged the unbeaten Al Ford, who held a perfect 28–0 record, for the Canadian lightweight title in New Glasgow during May 1970.
 He lost the twelve-round bout by split decision.